skoolkid/skoolkit/sphinx/source/man/bin2sna.py.rst

   option is equivalent to ``--reg pc=START``.
 The default start address is `ORG`. `START` must be a decimal number, or a hexadecimal number prefixed by '0x'.

+-S, --state `name=value`
+  Set a hardware state attribute.
+Do ``--state help`` for more information, or see the section on ``HARDWARE STATE`` below.
+This option may be used multiple times.

 -V, --version
   Show the SkoolKit version number and exit.